Executive Summary

 Market Entry

-Prior to entering the Indonesian healthcare market, U.S. companies must either establish a foreign invested company in the form of a PT (limited liability company) or appoint a trustworthy local agent and/or distributor.
-It is mandatory to have an agent and/or distributor in order to serve the Indonesian market.
-Local agents and/or distributors handle registration for products and play an important role in developing the market and providing after-sales services.
+Before entering the Indonesian healthcare market, U.S. companies must establish a foreign-invested company in a PT (limited liability company) or appoint a trustworthy local agent or distributor.
+It is mandatory to have an agent or distributor to serve the Indonesian market.
+Local agents or distributors handle registration for the products and play an essential role in developing the market and providing after-sales services.
 Attending conferences and events is a good strategy for meeting equipment importers, agents, and distributors.

-U.S. companies are recommended to have a solid due diligence process in place and to consult with the U.S. Commercial Service prior to signing up agents and distributors.
-U.S. companies must visit the Indonesian market in order to properly choose an appropriate agent or distributor from Indonesia’s vibrant and experienced international business sector.
-Appointment of a representative requires care, since it is difficult to terminate a bad relationship.
-Qualified representatives will not take U.S. principals seriously unless they make a commitment to visiting the market on a regular basis.
-Patience, persistence and presence are three key factors for success in Indonesia.
+U.S. companies must have a solid due diligence process in place and consult with the U.S. Commercial Service before signing up agents and distributors.
+U.S. companies must visit the Indonesian market to correctly choose an appropriate agent or distributor from Indonesia’s vibrant and experienced international business sector.
+The appointment of a representative requires care since it is difficult to terminate a bad relationship.
+Qualified representatives will not take U.S. principals seriously unless they commit to visiting the market regularly.
+Patience, persistence, and presence are three critical factors for success in Indonesia.

 Current Market Trends